Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-For $\alpha=0,1$, let $G_\alpha$ be the subgraph of $G$ induced by $V_\alpha \cup \{s,t\}$, with the following exception on edges between $s$ and $t$. $G$ does not contain an edge $(t,s)$ (as it would be deleted in the cleaning phase) and a crisp edge $(s,t)$ (as it would yield a negative answer in the cleaning phase).
-Any soft edge $(s,t)$ necessarily belongs to a flow path of $\witnessflow$; for every $i \in I_\alpha$ such that $P_i$ consists of a soft edge $(s,t)$, we put this edge to $G_\alpha$.
-In this manner, by Lemma~\ref{lem:01split}, $G_0$ and $G_1$ are edge-disjoint and each edge of $G$ belongs to exactly one of $G_0$ and $G_1$.
-Also, by Lemma~\ref{lem:01split}, every clause of $\inst$ has one vertex in $G_0$ and one vertex in $G_1$.
+For $\eta=0,1$, let $G_\eta$ be the subgraph of $G$ induced by $V_\eta \cup \{s,t\}$, with the following exception on edges between $s$ and $t$. $G$ does not contain an arc $(t,s)$ (as it would be deleted in the cleaning phase) and a crisp arc $(s,t)$ (as it would yield a negative answer in the cleaning phase).
+Any soft arc $(s,t)$ necessarily belongs to a flow path of $\witnessflow$; for every $i \in I_\eta$ such that $P_i$ consists of a soft arc $(s,t)$, we put this edge to $G_\eta$.
+In this manner, by Claim~\ref{claim:01split}, $G_0$ and $G_1$ are edge-disjoint and each edge of $G$ belongs to exactly one of $G_0$ and $G_1$.
+Also, by Claim~\ref{claim:01split}, every clause of $\inst$ has one vertex in $G_0$ and one vertex in $G_1$.

 We now perform the following operation.
 First, we reverse all edges of $G_1$ and swap the labels of vertices $s$ and $t$, obtaining a graph $G_1'$.
 Second, we replace every clause $\{u,v\}$ with $u \in V_0$ and $v \in V_1$ with an arc $(u,v)$.
 Third, we identify the two vertices $s$ of $G_0$ and $G_1'$ into a vertex $s$ and the two vertices $t$ of $G_0$ and $G_1'$ into a vertex $t$.
 Let $G'$ be the resulting graph.
 Every edge and clause of $\inst$ has its corresponding edge in $G'$.
 The operation naturally defines bundles $\bundles'$ in $G'$, now consisting of edges only; we extend the weight function $\weight$ naturally to $\bundles'$.
+See Figure~\ref{fig:3.3.5} for an illustration.

 Clearly, every bundle of $\bundles'$ is $2K_2$-free.
 Hence, we obtained a new \gdpcshort{} instance $\inst' = (G',s,t,\emptyset,\bundles',k,\omega,W)$ that is $2K_2$-free and has no clauses.
 We solve such instances in Section~\ref{ss:ID2-no-clauses} via Theorem~\ref{thm:ID2-no-clauses}.
 Recall that the success probability so far in the algorithm of Theorem~\ref{thm:ID2-mincut} is $2^{-\Oh(k^2 \maxarity^3 \log(k\maxarity))}$.
 Together with the success probability of Theorem~\ref{thm:ID2-no-clauses}, it gives the desired success probability promised in Theorem~\ref{thm:ID2-mincut}.
 Here, it remains to formally check that it suffices to solve $\inst'$.